Chase Anderson sharp as Brewers blank slumping Blue Jays 2-0

+TORONTO (AP) -- With all his pitches working, Chase Anderson had no problem handling an overanxious Blue Jays lineup.

-TORONTO (AP) -- Chase Anderson and two relievers combined on a four-hitter, Jonathan Villar homered and the Milwaukee Brewers beat Toronto 2-0 on Wednesday night to hand the struggling Blue Jays their fifth straight loss.
+Anderson and two relievers combined on a four-hitter, Jonathan Villar homered and the Milwaukee Brewers beat Toronto 2-0 on Wednesday night to hand the struggling Blue Jays their fifth straight loss.

 Last-place Toronto is off to the worst start in team history at 1-7.

+''We have to figure something out, and the sooner the better,'' Blue Jays slugger Josh Donaldson said. ''We have to do something to make (opposing pitchers) feel uncomfortable.
+In my opinion, the pitchers facing us are too comfortable on the mound.''

-Anderson (1-0) allowed three hits in seven innings.
+Anderson (1-0) certainly looked comfortable, allowing three hits in seven innings.
 He walked two and struck out seven.

-Corey Knebel pitched the eighth and Neftali Feliz finished for his third save.
+''This is the best I've seen him,'' Milwaukee manager Craig Counsell said. ''He just had really good stuff.''

+Anderson was happy to pound the strike zone against a Blue Jays team that has scored three runs or more only three times in eight games.

 Domingo Santana doubled in the second and scored on a two-out double by Keon Broxton.
 Villar hit a leadoff drive in the sixth, his third home run this season.